 It’s perfectly fine to call ahead and let the host or hostess know about your child’s food allergy and let him or her know that you will be bringing a dish that meets your child’s needs.
 However, don’t expect the host to alter the menu or kitchen to accommodate.
 No one knows your child and her allergy like you do, and you can’t expect someone without experience caring for a child with a food allergy to fully understand the dangers of cross-contamination.
-That being said, if you are leaving your child in the care of someone else for the night, come prepared with a Food Allergy and Anaphylaxis Emergency Care Plan.
+That being said, if you are leaving your child in the care of someone else for the night, come prepared with an Emergency Care Plan.
 Let the caregiver know the signs of allergic reaction and how to administer auto-injectable epinephrine (such as EpiPen) if necessary.

 - Educate your child

 Make sure your child understands exactly what foods are dangerous and which ones she should avoid.
 Remind her that even using a spoon that was in a dish that contains an allergen can put her at risk for reaction.
 It is just as important to talk to your child about the signs of her specific reaction and who can help if she starts to feel sick.

 If you brought a dish to a party that will be incorporated into a buffet, check with those who brought other dishes.
 Consider placing your “safe” dish between two other dishes that happen to be allergen free.
 Use one serving utensil per dish.
 And when you’re out at a bakery or an ice cream shop, tell the server about your child’s food allergy.
 For example, tongs that touch a peanut butter brownie before plucking an allergen-free treat from the case can quickly make a safe goody unsafe for the child with peanut allergy.